 There are many titles in what we do, and we have to take all of that into account when we communicate, both internally and externally.

 And never before have the stakes been higher.
-After the 2020 we all had, we’ve also had to take into account how we communicate about politics, social justice, climate change, community…all without alienating half of our customer base.
+After the last couple of years we’ve all had, we’ve also had to take into account how we communicate about politics, social justice, climate change, and community…all without alienating half of our customer base.

 Let’s start at the beginning.